aig-upf/docker-images/fs/README.md

 ## Usage
-In order to use the docker images, you need to have Docker installed on your machine.
+In order to use the docker images, you need to [have Docker installed on your machine](https://docs.docker.com/engine/installation).
-If you still don't, you'll need to follow a few easy [Docker installation steps](https://docs.docker.com/engine/installation).

 Once that is done, you can pull the image with

 ```shell